Optimality Guarantees for Particle Belief Approximation of POMDPs: Introduction

 Maintaining safety and acting efficiently in the midst of uncertainty is an important aspect in a diverse set of challenges from transportation~\cite{holland2013optimizing,sunberg2017value} to autonomous scientific exploration \cite{bresina2002planning,frew2020field}, to healthcare~\cite{ayer2012mammography} and ecology~\cite{memarzadeh2018adaptive}.
 The partially observable Markov decision process (POMDP) is a flexible framework for sequential decision making in uncertain environments.

 One common method for solving POMDPs is online tree search, which is attractive for several reasons.
 First, the approach scales to very large problems because it uses sampled trajectories, making it insensitive to the dimensionality of the state and observation spaces \cite{kearns2002sparse}.
-Second, since online computation focuses on the current states and states likely to be encountered in the future, it can reduce the need for offline computation and end-to-end training \cite{deglurkar2021vts}.
-Third, tree search is applicable to a wide range of problems, for example hybrid continuous-discrete and nonconvex problems, because it only depends on a minimal set of problem structure requirements.
+Second, since online computation focuses on the current states and states likely to be encountered in the future, it can reduce the need for offline computation and end-to-end training \cite{deglurkar2023compositional}.
+Third, tree search is applicable to a wide range of problems, for example hybrid continuous-discrete and problems with many local optima, because it only depends on a minimal set of problem structure requirements.

-Recently proposed POMDP tree search algorithms \cite{sunberg2018pomcpow,garg2019despotalpha,lim2020sparse,lim2021voronoicdc,mern2021bayesian,wu2021adaptive} have been shown empirically to work on continuous state and observation spaces.
+Recently proposed POMDP tree search algorithms \cite{sunberg2018pomcpow,garg2019despotalpha,lim2020sparse,lim2021voronoicdc,mern2021bayesian,hoerger2020,wu2021adaptive} have been shown empirically to work on continuous state and observation spaces.
 Theoretical analysis, however, has lagged behind.
-While there are algorithms that have performance guarantees \cite{lim2020sparse,lim2021voronoicdc} and algorithms that perform well empirically~\cite{sunberg2018pomcpow,garg2019despotalpha,lim2021voronoicdc,mern2021bayesian,wu2021adaptive}, there has been little progress on generalization of why such family of algorithms can enjoy performance guarantees.
-For instance, AdaOPS \cite{wu2021adaptive}, a recent particle belief-based POMDP solver that we include in our analysis, comes very close to capturing both theory and practice, but it has a complex algorithmic structure and provides only algorithm specific guarantees with additional simplifying assumptions.
-The considerable generalization gap between connecting POMDPs and practical approximations and solutions using particle methods still remains, only partially answered by a few algorithm-specific guarantees.
+While there are algorithms that have performance guarantees \cite{lim2020sparse,lim2021voronoicdc} and algorithms that perform well empirically~\cite{sunberg2018pomcpow,garg2019despotalpha,lim2021voronoicdc,mern2021bayesian,hoerger2020,wu2021adaptive}, there has been little progress on a general theory describing why this family of algorithms can enjoys such good performance.
+Though there have been some algorithm-specific results (outlined in \cref{sec:previous-analysis}), a considerable gap in the connection between POMDPs and practical approximations using particle methods still remains.